System Design Space

 PC/EC systems

-Important: stateless does not mean "no in-memory optimizations".
-It means correctness does not depend on in-memory state.
-Sessions, workflow state, and critical data must live outside (Redis, DB).
+Important: stateless does not mean “no in-memory optimizations.”
+It only means correctness must not depend on the memory of one process.

 Related chapter